knowflo/knowflo/README.md

 was developed (in a hurry!) to facilitate knowledge sharing for a couple small communities.

 It isn't pretty.
 It isn't really finished.
-And yes, it uses the Twitter Bootstrap default theme.
-Because I'm a lazy, lazy person who has far too many other projects.

 Did I mention that we're happy to accept pull requests? :)

 ## Public Server